25 Essential Ingredients in the Italian Pantry

 Capers: These are the tiny flower buds from a bush that grows in the Mediterranean.
 They're typically pickled in vinegary brine or sometimes packed in salt.
 For something so small, they add big pungent flavor to sauces, condiments, and meat and vegetable dishes.
-Try them in Lemon Chicken Piccata.
+Try them in Chicken Piccata with Capers

 Pine nuts: Italian pine nuts have a delicate flavor and are used in sweet and savory dishes.
 They are probably best known as an ingredient that lends big flavor to Italian pesto.